 (Western) Dappled White (Euchloe crameri)

-2011 photos highlighted in green.
-Click on any photo to go to an enlarged picture, or simply scroll down the page.
+2024 photographs highlighted in yellow.
+Click on any photograph to go to an enlarged picture, or simply scroll down the page.

-Visiting Var in May 2005 and in early spring every year since, crameri has been relatively common.
-The female has a heavier forewing discoidal spot.
-The second brood unh is a yellower green, as shown in 0618 but the date is one week earlier (!) showing the impact of altitude on the flight season (emergence is later at altitude) as 0828 was seen at 1000m. |
+Visiting Var in May 2005 and in early spring every year since, my experience is that crameri is relatively common.
+The female has a heavier upf discoidal spot.
+The second brood unh is a yellower green, as shown in 0618, but the date is one week earlier than 0828 (!) showing the impact of altitude on the flight season (emergence is later at altitude - 0828 was seen at 1000m).

-Euchloe is a confusing group, with a relatively recent subdivision into Eastern (ausonia) and Western (crameri) Dappled Whites, and there is also the Mountain Dappled White (E. simplonia) and the smaller Portuguese Dappled White (E. tagis) which is found in the south-eastern corner of France.
-Crameri also bears a superficial resemblance to the female Orange Tip (Anthocharis cardamines) although there are significant differences in the shape of the discoidal spot and the white areas on the black apical mark. |
+Euchloe is a confusing group, with a relatively recent subdivision into Eastern (ausonia) and Western (crameri) Dappled Whites, and there is also the Alpine Mountain Dappled White (E. simplonia) and the smaller and much rarer Portuguese Dappled White (E. tagis) which is found in the south-eastern corner of France.
+The main difference between crameri and tagis is described on the tagis page. |

-| ref | sex |
+ref | sex |

 observations |